Is ricotta a cheese?

 If you prefer savory dishes, you can make pasta with ricotta or crepes with ricotta and spinach.
 Alternatively, an easy way to cook it is with tuna or spinach and make small balls.
 If you prefer to match your homemade ricotta with vegetables, why not try a wrap of grilled vegetables filled with this latticino?

-If you are unable to finish your homemade ricotta in one go, you can conserve it in the fridge for a couple of days.
+If you are unable to finish your lactose free ricotta cheese in one go, you can conserve it in the fridge for a couple of days.
 We do not recommend freezing it as it will lose its texture.

 Alternatively, and based on what you make, you can consider freezing the entire dish instead of only your homemade ricotta.

-Brake the formed curd with a spoon or a ladle and start scooping the big curds and transfering them to the strainer.
+- Break the formed curd with a spoon or a ladle and start scooping the big curds and transferring them to the strainer.
 Then pour the remaining curd and the whey over the strainer.

 - When the curd is over, place the container with the strainer in the fridge for 2-3 hours until it solidifies